nabindev3/supplier-resilience-demo/README.md

 ```

 The two paths share `dea.py` and the same modelling ideas but different
-supplier pools: the Streamlit demo keeps the small 6-supplier case so every
+supplier pools: the Streamlit demo keeps the small 6 supplier case so every
-number is checkable by hand, the stage-1/2 pipeline uses the 10-supplier
+number is checkable by hand, the stage-1/2 pipeline uses the 10 supplier
 pool and forecasted demand.

 The reasoning behind the less obvious modelling choices (why range